Matt Olson Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals' 4.30 team ERA ranks 14th among all league pitching staffs.
+- The Royals have a 4.71 team ERA that ranks 18th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 14 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Royals pitchers combine to give up 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).

-- The righty last pitched on Saturday against the San Francisco Giants, when he tossed six innings, allowing five earned runs while giving up eight hits.
+- His last time out came on Sunday against the San Francisco Giants, when the left-hander threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.